DahnM20/ai-flow-docs/blog/2024-12-01-edit-image-avec-inpainting-flux-fill-pro.md

 AI-FLOW is a robust platform that allows you to connect multiple AI models seamlessly, automate processes, and build custom AI tools without extensive coding knowledge.
 Whether you’re automating content creation, experimenting with various AI models, or managing data, AI-FLOW has the tools you need to streamline your projects.

-You can easily experiment with FLUX Fill Pro by using the Replicate Node in AI-FLOW.
-Simply drag the node into your workflow and start editing images with unparalleled precision and speed.
+You can easily experiment with FLUX Fill Pro by loading the "Edit Image with Inpainting" template in AI-Flow.

-Ready to Transform Your Image Editing Projects with FLUX Fill Pro?
+### Ready to Transform Your Projects with Flux Fill Pro?

-Get started for free and explore the potential of FLUX Fill Pro by visiting AI-Flow App.
-Unleash your creativity and take your projects to the next level with the power of AI-driven image editing!
+Get started for free and explore the potential of Flux Fill Pro by visiting [AI-Flow App](https://app.ai-flow.net/).
+Unleash your creativity and take your projects to the next level with the power of AI-driven image generation!

 ---